 Regular attendance and participation in all class meetings in which a student is registered are expected.
 Beyond merely attending each class, students are expected to participate actively and not remain passive learners.
 It is the instructor's responsibility to set, and to communicate to students, the participation requirements for each course.
 Except for excused absences authorized by the University, the degree to which classroom participation is required, and whether or not work missed by a student during an absence may be made up, is at the discretion of the instructor.
-In addition, specific attendance requirements and absence policies apply in the Intensive and Super Intensive English Programs of the Language Center.
+In addition, specific attendance requirements and absence policies apply in the different language courses offered by the Language Center.
 Please check with the administration of the center, and with your instructors, for details.